datacarpentry/python-socialsci/_episodes/02-basics.md

 ## Getting Help for Python

 You can get help on any Python function by using the help function.
-It takes a single parameter of the function name for which you want the help
+It takes a single parameter of the function name for which you want the help.

 ~~~
 help(print)